-From Hollywood to the nation’s capitol and virtually all points between, allegations of sexual harassment against some of the most famous and influential persons have captivated public attention for the past three months.
+From Hollywood to the nation’s capital and virtually all points between, allegations of sexual harassment against some of the most famous and influential persons have captivated public attention for the past three months.

-The list grows each day in exposing how powerful celebrities and politicians have used their positions to curry sexual favors from primarily younger, impressionable men and women who feared their professional success may be derailed if they dare speak to these incidents.
+The list expanded yesterday to include Sen. Al Franken (D-Minn) who was accused by KABC news anchor Leeann Tweeden of kissing her without her consent during a comedy skit at a USO show in 2006.
+Each day, more women are exposing how powerful celebrities and politicians have used their positions to curry sexual favors from primarily younger, impressionable men and women who feared their professional success may be derailed if they dare speak to these incidents.

 Infamous ‘casting couch’

 The story may have began outright two years when dozens of women accused comedian Bill Cosby of drugging and then forcing himself upon them while they were in a vulnerable state.
 Then the floodgates seemingly opened this summer when producer Harvey Weinstein was accused of sexual assault and harassment.
 Since then, more than 60 women have come forth to accuse the disgraced filmmaker of sexual impropriety.